pablo-aja-macaya/ARVIA/README.md

         - [] To-do
             - [] in xlsx output check it looks good on every platform (breaks like \n dont work in windows)
             - [] igvreport add info on mutations (fails qc, poly, etc)
+            - [] in sc table it would be cool to add mlst if available and sort columns by that first
+            - [] pmf parameter
             - [X] En ARGA00457 PA0004 GyrB sólo aparece "808" como mutación
             - [X] add parameters to command line (min_depth, maxsoft)
             - [X] tabla comparativa a lo largo